KyberNetwork/hackathon-bounties/README.md

 # Hackathon Bounties
-After witnessing the projects that integrated with Kyber at ETHBerlin, we cannot wait to see what ETH San Francisco has to offer!
+We were blown away by the projects that integrated with Kyber at ETHSF, and are excited to see what ETHSG can bring!

 <!-- Table Of Contents-->
 [What is Kyber?](#what-is-kyber)<br>